 Letter with white anthrax powder

-The beginning of the use of biological weapons is attributed to the ancient world, when in 1500 BC. the Hittites sent a plague to enemy lands.
-Many armies understood the power of biological weapons and left infected corpses in the enemy’s fortress.
-It is believed that the 10 biblical plagues are not divine acts of vengeance, but biological warfare campaigns.
-Anthrax is one of the most dangerous viruses in the world.
-In 2001, letters containing white powder began to arrive at US Senate offices.
-Rumor has it that these are spores of the deadly bacterium Bacillus anthracis, which causes anthrax.
-22 people were infected, 5 were killed.
+The beginning of the use of biological weapons is attributed to ancient world, when in 1500 BC.
+The Hittites sent a plague to enemy lands.
+Many armies understood the power of biological weapons and left infected corpses in enemy fortresses.
+It is believed that the 10 plagues of the Bible are not vengeful acts of God, but biological warfare campaigns.
+One of the most dangerous viruses in the world is anthrax.
+In 2001, letters containing white powder began arriving at US Senate offices.
+There was a rumor that these were spores of the deadly bacterium Bacillus anthracis, which causes anthrax.
+22 people were infected and 5 were killed.
 The deadly bacterium lives in the soil.
-A person can become infected with anthrax if they touch, breathe in, or swallow the spores.
+A person can become infected with anthrax by touching, inhaling, or ingesting the spore.

 MLRS "Smerch"

-The Smerch multiple launch rocket system is called by experts the most terrible weapon after the nuclear bomb.
-It takes only 3 minutes to prepare the 12-barreled Smerch for combat, and 38 seconds for a full salvo.
-"Smerch" allows you to effectively fight modern tanks and other armored vehicles.
-Rocket projectiles can be launched from the cockpit of a combat vehicle or using a remote control.
-The Smerch retains its combat characteristics in a wide temperature range - from +50 C to -50 C and at any time of the day.
+Jet system experts call the Smerch multiple rocket launcher the most terrible weapon after nuclear bomb.
+It takes only 3 minutes to prepare a 12-barreled Smerch for battle, and 38 seconds for a full salvo.
+"Smerch" allows you to conduct effective fight with modern tanks and other armored vehicles.
+Missile shells can be launched from the cockpit of a combat vehicle or using a remote control.
+Their combat characteristics“Smerch” stores in a wide temperature range – from +50 C to -50 C and at any time of the day.

-The upgraded Topol-M missile system is the core of the entire grouping of strategic missile forces.
-The Topol-M intercontinental strategic complex is a 3-stage monobloc solid-propellant missile “packed” in a transport and launch container.
-In such packaging, it can be 15 years.
-The service life of the missile system, which is produced both in the mine and in the soil version, is more than 20 years.
-The integral Topol-M warhead can be replaced with a multiple warhead carrying three independent warheads at once.
+The modernized Topol-M missile system forms the core of the entire group missile forces strategic purpose.
+The Topol-M intercontinental strategic complex is a 3-stage monoblock solid-fuel missile, “packed” in a transport and launch container.
+It can be stored in this packaging for 15 years.
+The service life of the missile system, which is produced in both silo and ground versions, is more than 20 years.
+The one-piece Topol-M warhead can be replaced with a multiple warhead, carrying three independent warheads at once.
 This makes the missile invulnerable to air defense systems.
-The agreements that exist today do not allow Russia to do this, but it is possible that the situation may change.
+The current agreements do not allow Russia to do this, but it is possible that the situation may change.

 Specifications: